PRAXIS: Integrating Program Analysis with Observability for Root-Cause Analysis: Evaluation Results

 \subsection{Baseline Comparison (RQ1)}

-For RQ-1, we evaluated \agent by comparing it against the current state of the art, \ie, the SRE-Agent~\cite{jha2025itbench}, a ReAct-style RCA agent with default tools, and an extended SRE-Agent with code retrieval and summarization tools (denoted by SRE-Agent+CT) to study whether code context can improve on the baseline performance.
+For RQ-1, we evaluated \agent by comparing it against the current state of the art, \ie, the SRE-Agent~\cite{jha2025itbench}, a ReAct-style RCA agent with default tools, and an extended SRE-Agent with code retrieval and summarization tools (which we call SRE-Agent+CT) to study whether code context can improve on the baseline performance.